 As MDN reported yesterday, the Delaware River Basin Commission (DRBC) is set to vote on new drilling rules to allow limited drilling in the DRBC jurisdiction on Nov.
 21 (see this MDN story).
 The DRBC has five voting members: New York, Pennsylvania, Delaware, New Jersey, and the federal government.
-According to NY State DEC Commissioner […]

 The University of Texas is conducting a study of hydraulic fracturing and its impact on groundwater.
 According to the UT professor leading the study, it shows there is no “direct link” between fracking and groundwater contamination.
 A final report is due to be published in the next two months.
 When it becomes available, MDN will bring it to you.

 Last week, MDN reported that officials in West Virginia were angry with Chesapeake Energy over their decision to sign a contract to ship ethane out of the Marcellus region for processing in the Gulf Coast (see this MDN story).
 Specifically, state Commerce Secretary Keith Burdette said the deal may jeopardize the state’s chances of attracting a cracker plant—a facility that processes ethane into ethylene, the raw material used to make plastics.
 The chief complaint was that Chesapeake has been part of negotiations to bring such a plant to the region but at the same time were silent about their impending deal with Enterprise Products Partners to lease a pipeline to move ethane out of the area.

 Quick…guess which industry has nine of the 11 fastest growing jobs in the U.S.?
 That’s right, the oil and gas industry.
 In fact, the six fastest growing jobs in the country for 2010-11 are all related to oil and gas extraction.
 In 2011, the o&g industry is projected to add 85,000 new jobs!

 A group of more than 60 residents in the Dimock, PA area sued Cabot Oil & Gas in 2009 claiming they had been exposed to pollution as a result of hydraulic fracturing in the area.
 The lawsuit wants Cabot to pay for medical monitoring as part of the settlement, but they refused to allow Cabot access to their medical records in order to verify their claims.
 Last week a court told the claimants if they want Cabot to pay, they will have to share their medical records.

 Four state governors, one Democrat and three Republicans, are teaming up to push the concept of CNG (compressed natural gas) powered vehicles.
 Among them is Gov. Tom Corbett of Pennsylvania, a Marcellus Shale state.